 You can also talk with your kids, especially older ones, about budgeting for the trip.
 Discuss how much each aspect – such as food, transportation, lodging, and entertainment – costs and how you plan to pay for the trip.
 That could include sharing with them the value of having a special savings fund for vacations or how to use credit cards responsibly.

-Pro Tips: When you start planning a family vacation, set up a separate savings account in a high yield account at CIT Bank.
-This will help you avoid using your vacation fund on other expenses that might pop up.
+Pro tip: When you start planning a family vacation, set up a separate savings account in a high-yield account at CIT Bank.
+It will help you avoid using your vacation fund on other expenses that might pop up.

 11. Kids Can Travel Free or at a Discount